igordcsouza/igordcsouza.github.io/_posts/2020-11-02-starting-a-new-project.md

 - Add meaningful logs to our app.

 <b>Sprint 4:</b>
-- Why using a Gateway API?
+- Why use Gateway API?
 - Kong as our Gateway API.
 - Integrating Kong with ELK Stack.
 - Is our API working?
 Tests, tests, tests...